 The Ethics Law requires the Commission to appoint and prescribe the duties of the Executive Director who must have experience in administration, investigations and law.
 (NRS 281A.230) Section 25 of this bill adds to these qualifications by requiring the Executive Director to be an attorney who is licensed to practice law in Nevada.
 Under the Ethics Law, the Commission may conduct investigations and proceedings and secure the participation and attendance of witnesses and the production of any books and papers.
-(NRS 281A.290, 281A.300) Section 7 of this bill requires public officers and employees to cooperate with the Commission in its investigations and proceedings and to furnish information and reasonable assistance to the Commission, except to the extent that they are entitled to the protection of certain privileges or immunities or any confidentiality or other protection recognized by law.
-Section 8 of this bill requires, upon the request of the Commission, specified law enforcement officers to serve process on behalf of and execute lawful orders of the Commission.
-Sections 7 and 8 are modeled, in part, on similar provisions governing the Commission on Judicial Discipline.
-(NRS 1.460)
+(NRS 281A.290, 281A.300) Section 7 of this bill requires public officers and employees to cooperate with the Commission in its investigations and proceedings and to furnish information and reasonable assistance to the Commission, except to the extent that they are entitled to the protection of certain rights, privileges or immunities or any confidentiality or other protection recognized by law.
+Section 7 is modeled, in part, on similar provisions governing the Commission on Judicial Discipline.

-The Ethics Law requires the Commission on Ethics to appoint and prescribe the duties of the Commission Counsel who is the legal adviser to the Commission and who, in most cases, is directed by the Commission to act as legal counsel in any litigation in which the Commission or its members or staff are parties in an official capacity.
+Commission Counsel who is the legal adviser to the Commission and who, in most cases, is directed by the Commission to act as legal counsel in any litigation in which the Commission or its members or staff are parties in an official capacity.
 (NRS 281A.250, 281A.260) Under Nevada's Open Meeting Law, the Commission may receive information regarding any litigation from its legal counsel and deliberate toward a decision regarding the litigation without holding a public meeting that complies with the Open Meeting Law.
 (NRS 241.015) However, the Commission cannot take action regarding the litigation, such as authorizing an appeal in the litigation, unless the Commission takes the action in a public meeting that complies with the Open Meeting Law.
 (Comm'n on Ethics v.
 Hansen, 134 Nev.
-Adv.
+68 Adv.
 Op.
 40, 419 P.3d 140, 142-43 (2018))